LibreSolar/bms-firmware/README.md

 ### Native Zephyr environment

-You can also use the Zephyr build system directly for advanced configuration using `menuconfig` or if you need more recently added features.
+You can also use the Zephyr build system directly for advanced configuration with `menuconfig` or if you need more recently added features.

+This guide assumes you have already installed the Zephyr SDK and the west tool according to the [Zephyr documentation](https://docs.zephyrproject.org/latest/getting_started/).
+Also make sure that `west` is at least at version `0.8.0`.

+Now after you cloned the repository (see above), go into the root firmware directory and initialize a west workspace:

+        west init -l zephyr

+This command will create a `.west/config` file and set up the repository as specified in `zephyr/west.yml` file.
+Afterwards the following command pulls the Zephyr source and all necessary modules, which might take a while:

+        west update

-The CMake entry point is in the `zephyr` subfolder, so you need to run `west` command in that directory.
+The CMake entry point is in the `zephyr` subfolder, so you need to run `west build` and `west flash` command in that directory.

+        cd zephyr

 Initial board selection (see `boards subfolder for correct names):